Pound Retreats As Johnson Seeks Election To Deliver Brexit - UrduPoint

 Pound Retreats As Johnson Seeks Election To Deliver Brexit

-The British pound dropped against the dollar and euro on Friday, as UK Prime Minister Boris Johnson sought to finally force through Brexit with the help of an early general election
+The British pound dropped against the dollar on Friday, as UK Prime Minister Boris Johnson sought to force through Brexit with the help of an early general election

-London, (UrduPoint / Pakistan Point News - 25th Oct, 2019 ) :The British pound dropped against the Dollar and euro on Friday, as UK Prime Minister Boris Johnson sought to finally force through Brexit with the help of an early general election.

 EU ambassadors on Friday meanwhile postponed until next week a decision on how long to delay Britain's exit from the bloc.

-Earlier this week, the pound broke $1.30 for the first time in five months on optimism that a no-deal Brexit would be avoided.
+Around 1530 GMT, sterling was down at $1.2841, having earlier this week broken through $1.30 for the first time in five months on optimism that a no-deal Brexit would be avoided.

-Elsewhere on Friday meanwhile, European stock markets dropped after a mixed showing in Asia, as traders digested also another batch of global corporate earnings.
+Elsewhere on Friday, European stock markets spent most of the day lower after a mixed showing in Asia, but then most climbed higher on the coat tails of Wall Street as traders digested another batch of global corporate earnings.

+"It's been a mixed day on European equity markets as the Brexit saga trundles on," said CMC Markets UK analyst David Madden.

+London's blue-chip FTSE 100 index was the outlier, ending the day down less than 0.1 percent.

 In foreign exchange, "the latest political twist keeping sterling under pressure has a touch of surrealism about it", noted Ricardo Evangelista, senior analyst at ActivTrades.

-Should his Conservative party win, analysts see parliament finally approving his Brexit deal.
+Should it be held and his Conservative party win, analysts see parliament finally approving his Brexit deal.

-But opposition MPs are reluctant to agree to Johnson's poll demand unless they can be certain Brexit has been postponed beyond Halloween and that the UK has been spared a no-deal divorce from the European Union.
+But opposition MPs are reluctant to agree to Johnson's poll demand unless they can be certain Brexit has been postponed beyond Halloween and that the UK will be spared a no-deal divorce from the European Union.

-But some EU members, principally France, oppose granting an extension until January 31, as requested by the UK parliament.
+But some EU members, notably France, oppose granting an extension until January 31, as requested by the UK parliament.

-They instead want a shorter delay, unless Britain can show it is organising a general election than could clarify its Brexit position.
+They instead want a shorter delay unless Britain can show it is organising a general election that could clarify its Brexit position.

-- US-China trade - Away from Brexit, investors awaited also the latest developments in the China-US trade talks.
+- US-China trade - Away from the Brexit saga, investors awaited the latest developments in the China-US trade talks.

 Optimism that the two economic superpowers would hammer out details for a mini agreement by next month have helped support equities this week.